cloudmesh/classes/docs/source/projects.rst

 using automation tools/configuration managements such as Ansible, Chef, Puppet, Salt or Juju.
-For example, you can work on deploying Hadoop clusters with 10 medium virtual instances or Sharded MongoDB clusters or filesystems e.g. NFS or Gluster.

-Ansible is recommended and supported in the class.
+For example, you can work on deploying Hadoop clusters with 10 medium virtual instances or Sharded MongoDB clusters or filesystems e.g. NFS or Gluster. **Ansible** is recommended and supported in the class.

+Examples:

+* Deployment Hadoop clusters
+* Deployment cluster managers (e.g. Mesos)

 Benchmark
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^